 - Pet shop, Dogs Gone Wild, at 1316 19th Street

-- Toss It, a new make-your-own-salad restaurant at Eye and 20th Streets
+- A new make-your-own-salad restaurant at Eye and 20th Streets

 Erick Ruiz also lives in Bakersfield.
 He said, “Downtown area is kind of dead.
 It needs to be more active.
 So I think more people will come downtown, especially if they open a couple of breweries with some food.
 There's not too much to do down here right now.
 So it's kind of slow out here."

 Councilman Gonzales also says the city is working to make the downtown area safer and more welcoming.
 He said Bakersfield Police have added three extra police officers downtown, city officials are working to get better lighting, cleaner streets and more parking downtown.
 And locals like Saldana said she would love all of that.

 "That would be awesome, I mean we have a nightlife.
 We have First Friday.
 I love going to that.
 And being able to walk to that safely, would be amazing and awesome.
 We had more lights around town, I would be walking more at night," said Saldana.